RagefaceMcW/TestReadme.md/README.md

 - Player files sorted by Steam64ID for easy adding of admin to the server.
 - Teleport on Map click
 - Horde on Map Click
-- Customizable Kill feed standard is disabled (change it in Config File atr ur profiles folder)
+- Customizable Kill feed (standard is disabled, change it in Config.txt File in your profiles folder)
 - Customizable Welcome message
 - Kill log file
 - Spectate Player

  ### next up

--
+- TBA

 #### If Someone has this mod working on a 3rd Party host (GSP) PLEASE Cantact me or join https://discord.gg/Svgz48m to let us know to help others with the same service get their mod working as well